MosabAlAbdulrahman/telecom-customer-churn-prediction/README.md

-Absolutely!
-Here's a professional and comprehensive GitHub project description you can use for your `README.md` or project overview section:

----

 # 📈 Telecom Customer Churn Prediction

 This project focuses on building a machine learning solution to predict customer churn in the telecommunications industry.
 Churn prediction enables businesses to proactively retain customers by identifying those at high risk of cancellation.